 Platform & Usability

 Regardless of what you are trading, investing online can be an intimidating process if you are a complete newbie.
 After all, you are going to be risking your hard-earned money.
-As such, it’s best to stick with UK ETF brokers that offer a super user-friendly platform and interface.

 This allows you to search for the specific ETF that you wish to invest in without needing to browse hundreds of options.
 You then need to look at the actual investment process.
 You won’t want to go with an ETF broker that offers too many bells and whistles if you are a novice.
 Instead, the likes of eToro simply ask you to enter your stake – and that’s it, the investment process is complete.